 It was at Wentworth that I got to photograph my first and only golf tournament – the Senior Open Championship – with press accreditation.
 I managed to get the press pass on my own merit, without working for a press agency, but never did anything with the photos.
 I rented a massive 600mm lens and monopod to lug around for the weekend, but made the expedition (and cost) worthwhile by photographing legendary players Tony Jacklin and Gary Player in action.
 (This reminds me that I must dig out the negatives and digitize them, to see whether they’re any good.)

 Later, friends became a little interested in the game and so I forewent my habitual solitary rounds to go with them.
-We played on several courses; the best of them on the British Army’s own course at Aldershot and in the beautiful seclusion of the Hampshire countryside near Farnham.
-In researching for this essay, I find that Oak Park’s green fees haven’t changed since 2000, when I used to play there.
+We played on several courses; the best of them on the British Army’s course at Aldershot and in the beautiful seclusion of the Hampshire countryside near Farnham.
+In researching for this piece, I find that Oak Park’s green fees haven’t changed since 2000, when I used to play there.
 The course is wonderful.
 If you get the chance to play it, do.

 When I moved to Switzerland, golf fell by the wayside.
 I had delved deeply into photography as a hobby and almost as deeply into debt as an obstacle, which stopped me from being able to afford the higher prices of Swiss courses.
 Where golf is an everyman sport in the U.K., it’s still a prized and expensive pursuit here.
 It was only several years later that I learned of the Migros-sponsored Golf Parks, which are more within my range.
 But by this time, my passion for the sport was well in the past.